grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 They waited.
 It took maybe twenty minutes for Chips to give a report.
 She called Percy down to the navigation table.

-"Fuckin' look here," said Chips "I tracked the fuckers down from where we first fuckin' heard 'em.
-They shot right to the last location we were running the fuckin' diesel... a few fucking miles behind us now.
-But, after they submerged, they didn't fuckin' turn to follow us, they turned the other fucking way, and then kept turning."
+"Look here," said Chips, "I tracked the motherfuckers down from where we first fuckin' heard 'em.
+They shot right to the last location we were running the fuckin' diesel... a few miles behind us now.
+But, after they submerged, they didn't fuckin' turn to follow us, they turned the other way, and then kept fuckin' turning."
 Chips marked out their path in a circle away from them on the chart.

-"Search pattern eh?"
-Said Percy.
+"Search pattern, eh?" said Percy.

 "Fuck ya, if I ever seen one.
-They're lookin' for us, but don't know where to fuckin' look, is my fucking thinking."
+They're fuckin' lookin' for us, but don't know where to look, is my fucking thinking."

 "Good.
 This is our chance.
 We gotta get out of range before they complete their search circle and start a new circle in our direction."
 Percy called up to Hemi.
 "Get us moving again Hem'.
 Back to a creep, same heading -- toward the depot."

 [//]: # (### They try to run from the sub with the ram)

 The hum of the electric motors came back up, and the _Prospect_ steadily moved on.
 Percy sat with Chips at the sonar station and listened to the sound of the pursuing sub's screws off in the distance.
 The signal grew very weak as the submarine got off to the far end of their search circle, but grew stronger as they returned towards their starting point.
 Percy continually marked their track on the navigation chart according their range finding calculations.

-"We're not out of this yet."
-Percy said to Chips.
-"They're moving fast.
-Makes it easy to fucking track 'em, but their next search circle will almost certainly be the other side of a figure-eight, directly the opposite direction of their first -- and directly towards us."
+"We're not out of this yet," Percy said to Chips, "they're moving fast.
+Makes it easy to track 'em, but their next search circle will almost certainly be the other side of a figure-eight, directly the opposite direction of their first -- and directly towards us."

 Chips nodded.

 "We gotta be out of range of their search circle before they go past."

-"They could fuckin' ping us with active sonar and fuckin' find us that way."
-Pointed out Chips.
+"They could fuckin' ping us with active sonar and find us that way," Chips pointed out.

 "And they might yet.
-But they might be not want to risk us being an armed enemy ship.
+But they might be not know who they saw on radar.
+They don't want to risk us being an armed enemy ship.
 They're trying to get a soft sense of their target first, if they can."

-"We're fuckin' screwed if they fucking ping us then."
+"We're fuckin' screwed if they ping us then."

 "Hopefully they won't.
 Give me a new batch of ranges to them."

 Chips read out the ranges, and Percy marked them down.
 The sub with the ram had completed their circle, passed through the point they had started at, and had turned in the opposite direction now.

-"They're coming towards us."
-Said Percy.
+"They're coming towards us now," Percy said.

 [//]: # (### Percy decides to hold still and wait them out)